omkar1610/Operating-Systems-Lab/README.md

 ### ASSIGNMENT 6
 a) Implementation of a linked list based FAT file system.
-Functions are defined that can be used as API calls form user program after including the header files.
+Functions are defined that can be used as API calls from user program after including the header files.
-b) Implementation of indexed based i-node file system.
+b) Implementation of indexed based i-node file system with the scope of mkdir, chdir and rmdir.
+Functions are defined as API calls from user program.